 Note that your student also needs to know the letter names (ay, bee, see, etc).
-Most will know this, unless they are from a non-English speaking background.
-In this case you will also need an alphabet chart, with upper and lower case letters, and drill the alphabet a few letters at a time (See Handwriting in Section 5).
+Most will know this, unless they are from a non-English speaking background that does not use the Roman script.
+In this case you will also need an alphabet chart, with upper and lower case letters, and practise the alphabet a few letters at a time (See Handwriting in Section 5).